GlobalWebIndex/weak-css/README.md

 ### :monkey: Limit z-indexes.

 Order in view level matters anyway.
 Don't be afraid to use it to deal with layering!
 Z-indexes can be really painful when there is too much of them.
-Can you really thing about all combinations them?
+Can you really think about all possible combinations?
 In larger app hardly.
 Question every z-index used.

 ### :confused: Properties which affect layout calculation should be first.